Mobilizing financial resources in support of organizing work by and for marginalized LGBTQI communities.

 FUNDING QUEERLY ALUMNI: Katherine D'Amato, Courtney Frantz, Sha Grogan-Brown, Mijo Lee, Sam Tabet & Shana Weaver

-SECOND ROUND OF GRANTS ANNOUNCED!
+THIRD ROUND OF GRANTS ANNOUNCED!

 Montana Two-Spirit Society (Missoula, MT) advocates, educates and builds community among Native and Indigenous peoples, including LGBTI and allied communities, by sharing their two spirit histories and cultural traditions.

 New Mexico Trans Women of Color Collective's (Albequerque, NM) slogan is “WE SPEAK FOR US, BY US!”
 NMTWOCC unites to create safety, resources, and holistic health for our communities.
 Rooted in ending the violence and injustices against Trans Women of Color, they are committed to being vigilant in addressing all the cofactors that affect trans women and families.

 Providence Youth Student Movement(Providence, RI) has, for the past fourteen years, provided Southeast Asian American youth with the tools they need to design and run campaigns aimed at shifting oppressive systems through concrete policy change.

 QTPOC Birthwerq Project (Atlanta, GA & Seattle, WA) started in 2014 to create more access to birth education for twospirit/ed, transgender and queer people of color.
 Birth education is largely inaccessible not only due to tuition rates, but also because it is often highly gendered and dominated by white, cisgendered, upperclass, heterosexual women.
 There are many more kinds of pregnant people than are represented in the licensed/certified U.S. birthworker demographic.